 Is The Sinner's Prayer Effective?

 Why NOT To Ask Jesus Into Your Heart

 a completely meaningless phrase that communicates nothing anyone can understand.

-If we were to take the time and trouble to examine the documented cases of conversion in the book of Acts, we would be hard pressed to find a single case where someone who was instructed to even pray for their salvation.
-But somehow we consider that if we can get someone to say a prayer and join the church we have done our job.
+If we were to take the time and trouble to examine the documented cases of conversion in the book of Acts, we would be hard pressed to find a single case where someone was instructed to even pray for their salvation.
+Yet, somehow we consider that if we can get someone to say a prayer and join the church we have done our job.

 The tragic upshot is that hundreds of thousands of people attend church every Sunday morning believing they are saved on the basis that they believe in God, have made a one time profession of faith, regularly attend church/read the Bible, and are generally 'good' people who haven't actually murdered anyone.

-Salvation Part II Acknowledging Jesus Merely as Savior is Insufficient
+Acknowledging Jesus Merely as Savior is Insufficient

 The million dollar question then becomes how many people packing the pews on Sunday aren't merely 'church members', but have been genuinely converted.
 How much of their religion consists of a formal adherence to ritual such as Bible study and Sunday services?
 How many are oblivious to how diluted their spiritual lives may have become?
 How many are consciously seeking the fire of God in their lives?